yan-elena/yan-elena/README.md

 👩🏻‍💻 Hello!
 I am a Master's Student in [Computer Science and Engineering](https://corsi.unibo.it/2cycle/ComputerScienceEngineering) at Alma Mater Studiorum - University of Bologna.

-🔭 My main interests right now are:
+🔭 My main interests are:
 - Multi-Agent Systems (**MAS**) and `JaCaMo` framework
 - Artificial intelligence
 - Complex systems